Skip to content

 get_trees(bbox)

-Returns natural=tree nodes within a WGS84 bounding box.
+Returns natural=tree nodes and natural=tree_row line features within a WGS84 bounding box.
 Used by PlaygroundPanel to populate the tree overlay layer when a playground is selected.
+Tree rows render as dark green lines on the map; the panel merges both signals into a single shade hint ("N trees / M m").

 Parameters